Table of Contents[Hide][Show]

 “Weak” Estrogenic Foods?

-Sellens and Dr. Hobbins particularly want to debunk the myth of “weak” estrogens as found in soy, black cohosh and other plant-based products.
-Although less potent than pharmaceutical estrogens, “weak” estrogens are not anti-estrogens and can still feed a cancer.
+Sellens and Dr. Hobbins particularly want to debunk the myth of “weak” estrogens as found in soy, black cohosh, and other plant-based products.
+Although less potent than pharmaceutical estrogens, “weak” estrogens are not anti-estrogens and can still feed cancer.